MicrosoftDocs/sql-docs/docs/advanced-analytics/known-issues-for-sql-server-machine-learning-services.md

 If you want to use multiple output sets, one possible workaround is to do multiple calls of the stored procedure and send the result sets back to [!INCLUDE[ssNoVersion](../includes/ssnoversion-md.md)] by using ODBC.

 You can return parameter values along with the results of the stored procedure simply by adding the OUTPUT keyword.
-For more information, see [Returning Data by Using OUTPUT Parameters](https://technet.microsoft.com/library/ms187004.aspx).
+For more information, see [Return data by using OUTPUT parameters](https://technet.microsoft.com/library/ms187004.aspx).

 ### Loss of precision

 Because [!INCLUDE[tsql](../includes/tsql-md.md)] and R support various data types, numeric data types can suffer loss of precision during conversion.

-For more information about implicit data-type conversion, see [Working with R data types](r/r-libraries-and-data-types.md).
+For more information about implicit data-type conversion, see [Work with R data types](r/r-libraries-and-data-types.md).

 ### Variable scoping error when you use the transformFunc parameter: *The sample data set for the analysis has no variables*